Judge Terminology

 - PT: The Pro Tour.
 The highest level of Competitive Magic play.
 (Except for the World Championship.
 It's complicated.)
 Briefly called the Mythic Championship, and then the Players' Tour, and then back to Pro Tour.

 - PTHJ: Professional Tournament Head Judge.
-A certification for people who can head judge Professional REL events.
+A defunct certification for people who can head judge Professional REL events, made moot after Judge Academy ceased to exist.
+Roughly corresponds to an L5 judge under JF and the IJP.

 - PTQ: Pro Tour Qualifier.
-A defunct type of large event that was basically a slightly less prestigious RC.
+A defunct type of large event that was basically a slightly less prestigious Regional Championship.

 - PPTQ: Preliminary Pro Tour Qualifier.
 A defunct type of store-level Competitive REL event.
-Largely indistinguishable from an RCQ.
+Largely indistinguishable from a modern-day RCQ.

 - RC: 1) Regional Championship.
 A large event that qualifies players for the PT.
 2) Regional Coordinator.
 A defunct judge role that used to be in charge of a region.
-Replaced with Community Consultants.
+Replaced with Community Consultants under Judge Academy, and now Regional Advocates under Judge Foundry.
+3) Regional Coordinator, a single position under Judge Foundry who is in charge of overseeing all the different Regional Advocates.
+Confusingly given the exact same title as Regional Advocates used to have under the old judge program.

 - RCQ: Regional Championship Qualifier.
 A store-level Competitive REL event that qualifies players for their RC.